haruse23/WOS-File-Redirector/README.md

 Inject the compiled DLL using any method you want, like using a DLL Injector such as Extreme Injector, or using an ASI Loader.

-Create a Folder called RedirectorTest and place your replacement files in it.
+Create a Folder called RedirectorTest and place your replacement files in it (ِAnd only replacement files with the format specified below, anything else may make the game crash).
 What matters most is the file hash (in Little Endian Order) and the file component.

 `[0xHash].[Name].[Component].[Extension/Filetype]`